zuplo/docs/blog/2022-11-30-best-practices-for-api-key-management/index.md

 At Zuplo, we participate in the GitHub secret scanning program so that we can offer these services to any customer using our API-key policy.

+(Aside: _Yes, the example key above triggered our secret scanning when I checked this article into GitHub and we got notified about a token leak_ 👏😆)

 **6/ Minimize latency and load on your API Key storage**

 To reduce the latency on every API request, you might consider using an in-memory cache to store keys (and any metadata read from the API Key Store).
 If you have a globally distributed system, you’ll want multiple caches, one in each location.
 Since Zuplo runs at the edge, we use a high-performance cache in every data center.
 To increase security it's important to consider only caching the one-way hashed version of the API-key (taking care to avoid hash-collisions by doing a pre-hash collision check at the point of key-creation, using the same hash algorithm).